bcahue/WorldDoomLeague/README.md

 ### Api

-This layer is a single page application based on ASP.NET Core 3.1.
+This layer contains the REST controller based on ASP.NET Core 3.1.
 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
 Therefore only *Startup.cs* should reference Infrastructure.

 ## Support